On September 11, 2001, Cantor-Fitzgerald—

-On 9/11, Christopher Pepe was head of sales for the bond firm at Cantor Fitzgerald.
-He might have been among the day’s death statistics had he not been summoned by phone at the last moment, to a previously unscheduled meeting at Goldman Sachs.
-Pepe left the North Tower before 8:30 AM to walk over to Broad Street and consequently was not in his office at 8:46 a.m. when hijacked Flight 11 slammed into the building.
-He, too, stayed with the firm in the aftermath to address the crisis and help rebuild the company.
+On 9/11, Christopher Pepe served as head of sales for the bond firm at Cantor Fitzgerald.
+He might have been among the day’s death statistics had he not been summoned by phone at the last minute to a previously unscheduled meeting at Goldman Sachs.
+Pepe left the North Tower before 8:30 a.m. to walk over to Broad Street and consequently was not in his office at 8:46 a.m. when hijacked Flight 11 slammed into the building.
+Like Kravette Pepe stayed with the firm in the attack's aftermath to address the crisis and help rebuild the company.

 David Kravette donated his Cantor Fitzgerald business card and his WTC parking pass